green-coding-solutions/documentation/content/en/docs/measuring/configuration.md

 Also see [Resource Limits]({{< relref "/docs/measuring/resource-limits" >}}) to better understand how GMT enforces resource limits on its orchestrated containers.

+GMT can also verify a range of optional hardware and OS properties before each measurement run — CPU governor, turbo boost, SMT state, installed RAM, connected USB/PCI devices, RAPL power limits, and more.
+All are opt-in via keys under `machine:` in `config.yml`.

+See [Machine Baseline Checks →]({{< relref "/docs/cluster/machine-baseline-checks" >}}) for the full list and configuration reference.

 ### measurement

 - `full_docker_prune_whitelist`  **[list]**: A list of image names (without tag) or image IDs (short form) that will be whitelisted when `--full-docker-prune` is active.
 Images listed here will not be pruned.
 Useful for cluster installations where non security critical images shall be kept that take long to download.